-This magnesium deficiency-induced inflammatory response is elaborate, fascinating, and complex-read about it here.
+An this magnesium deficiency-induced inflammatory response is elaborate, fascinating, and complex-read about it here.

-So eating foods high in magnesium such as seeds can keep this stress, oxidative stress, insulin dominance, and metabolic syndrome in check.
+And eating foods high in magnesium such as seeds can keep this stress, oxidative stress, insulin dominance, and metabolic syndrome in check.

 Eggs contain healthy proteins, important in metabolism, as well as great benefits in nutrients like B vitamins.